j0lib0is/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

-a.
-Where is closure used in this code?
+a. ✅ Where is closure used in this code?
 How can you tell?
+Answer: Closure is used when the anonymous function accesses the 'name' parameter of the personalDice function.
 b. ✅ Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 Answer: The argument 'Dan' remains the same since it's passed in when dansRoll is invoked.
 But newRoll could be different since the Math.random method will run each time dansRoll is invoked.
 c. ✅ What is the lexical scope of `newRoll`?
-Answer: The lexical scope is its parent function which includes the name parameter.
+Answer: The lexical scope is the personalDice function which includes the name parameter.

 ### Task 3 - Stretch Goals